tgoldenberg/dsl-test/README.md

 ### Your task
-Write a function that, given a full AST and interest in the result of a set of nodes, determine an optimal execution path, and execute the result.
+Write a function that, given a full AST and interest in the result of a set of nodes, determines an optimal execution path and executes the result.
+Your code must validate against the tests included in this repository (see [Project Setup](#project-setup) below).

 Your code will have to deal with:
 + The execution rules of the DSL